 The visit to the world-famous Angkor Temples will cost you extra but you can choose between a 1, 3 or 7 days pass.
 I highly recommend getting the 3 days pass to fully explore the area which costs around $60.
 It might seem a bit expensive but I guarantee that you will not regret it!
 But all in all, Cambodia is one of the Asian countries to visit that won’t rob you of your arm or leg.

 Due to the lack of a coastline, Laos is often neglected… that’s a mistake!
 This small and authentic country has a lot to provide.
 Both untamed and welcoming, life in Laos is slightly more expensive than in Cambodia especially in touristy cities like Luang Prabang and Vientiane.
 But if you’re not too greedy and get off the beaten track you’ll get away with it for a cheap price.

 Bus rides cost around $1 per hour and the classic fried rice that you can find everywhere costs roughly $2.
+(Don’t forget to book your bus tickets in Laos from here).
 There’s no reason not to enjoy it!
 A three-course meal in a restaurant is approximately $10.
 Private rooms can be found at $20.

 Laos also offers an opportunity to do outdoor activities like kayaking, hiking, ziplining, and hot air ballooning at undeniably budget-friendly prices making it one of the cheap places to travel in Asia.

 Halong Bay, a World Heritage site, and its dozens of islands covered with a tropical forest is probably one of the most beautiful places in the world.
 Still protected from mass tourism, Vietnam is perfectly adapted to world travelers.